 And so each of them would be separately insured as shown in the example below.

-Deposit Insurance for Joint Accounts:
+Deposit Insurance for Joint Accounts

 If you hold joint account, the sequence of name is considered as different entity.
 So if you have two joint accounts with your spouse where in one case you are first holder and in second case your spouse is the first holder, both accounts would be considered as 2 entities and separate deposit insurance would apply.

-How can you enhance your Deposit Insurance?
+How can you Increase your Bank Deposit Insurance?

 Taking example of 3 people in the family – husband, wife and child (H, W, C) – how much can be the max deposit insurance cover?